 The Boys & Girls Clubs' Youth of the Year program honors and celebrates our nation's most inspiring teens and their incredible journeys.
 Stories of outstanding leadership, service, academic excellence and dedication to living a healthy lifestyle have made Youth of the Year America's premier leadership and recognition program for teens.

-A senior at Salida High School and Club member for over eight years, Kuper has served as captain of our Club’s Europa Rover Robotics team, led STEM classes over the past two summers, and helped our summer learning project kids at Longfellow Elementary who were struggling with math.
+A 2022 graduate of Salida High School and Club member for over eight years, Kuper served as captain of our Club’s Europa Rover Robotics team, led STEM classes, and helped our summer learning-project kids at Longfellow Elementary who were struggling with math.

-Kuper delivered a three-minute speech, without notes, at the Colorado Youth of the Year competition on April 26.
+Kuper delivered a three-minute speech, without notes, at the 2022 Colorado Youth of the Year competition.
 Read his inspiring speech here.